LoopKit/loopdocs/docs/gh-actions/edit-browser.md

 The bullets below go with Frame 2 of the [GIF](#example-gif) above:

-* You will be shown a screen where you create a pull request to your own copy (this does not go back to the original)
+* You will be shown a screen where you create a pull request to your own <code>fork</code> (this does not go back to the original)
 * First review the changes (shown at the bottom) and then click on the&nbsp;"<span translate="no">Create pull request</span>"&nbsp;button

 Between Frame 2 and 3 of the GIF, your display will look similar to the graphic below: